Melvin42/Darkly/Local_File_Inclusion/Resources/Readme.md

 http://192.168.56.102/index.php?page=member

 The server probably loads a local file with a relative path.
-We can use that breach to access to files at the root folder of the machine like /etc/passwd to get some interesting informations.
+Relative path is dangerous because we can use that breach to access files at the root folder of the machine like /etc/passwd to get some interesting informations.

 Lets try this link: